Indicate which country or region you are in to view specific content.

 To mitigate any potential impacts, we are committed to providing local benefits, including biodiversity net gains, a community benefit fund, and local employment opportunities through the development of this project

 We need solar farms as a vital part of the UK’s energy strategy.
 They provide a clean, fossil-fuel-free source of electricity and are one of the most affordable energy options available.
 Solar power is four times cheaper than gas and twice as affordable as nuclear, making it a key solution for reducing energy costs.
+The UK Government has committed to reducing greenhouse gas emissions to 100% below 1990 levels by 2050, achieving Net Zero.
+Solar power plays a critical role in meeting this target.

 We use Battery Energy Storage Systems (BESS) to store renewable energy, such as solar and wind, and release it when power is most needed.
 While their primary function is to capture surplus clean electricity and discharge it later, they also provide essential grid stability services.
 For example, they help us manage voltage and frequency imbalances caused by fluctuations in renewable energy generation.